 The main short to medium term risk to the business is the potential impact of COVID-19.
-The group is focused on maintaining operations by reducing the risk of infection wherever possible, in line with the evolving issued government guidance.
-Market demand for soda ash and sodium bicarbonate is unlikely to collapse for a prolonged period because of the essential end uses which include water treatment, container glass and detergent manufacture, food, animal feed and pharmaceuticals.
-However, the risk of losses due to the inability of customers to pay amounts owed to the group has increased and the group is focusing additional attention in this area.
+The Group is focused on maintaining operations by reducing the risk of infection wherever possible, in line with the evolving issued government guidance.
+Market demand for soda ash and sodium bicarbonate is unlikely to collapse for a prolonged period because of the essential end uses which include water treatment, container glass manufacture, food, animal feed and pharmaceuticals.
+However, the risk of losses due to the inability of customers to pay amounts owed to the Group has increased and the Group is focusing additional attention in this area.

 Other than COVID-19, the main risk to the business continues to be the medium to long-term cost of natural gas in the UK.
-This includes not just the market price of natural gas but also future UK carbon emissions policy.
-This latter risk has increased following the UK decision to leave the EU as the UK alternative to EU-ETS Phase III with effect from 1 January 2021 has not yet been announced.
-The group will continue its close focus on these matters over the coming year by continuing to hedge against the cost of natural gas and engaging proactively with national decision-making bodies.
+This includes not only the market price of natural gas but also future UK carbon emissions policy.
+This latter risk has increased following the UK decision to leave the EU as a new UK Emissions Trading Scheme has been established but full details as to how the scheme will operate are not yet available.
+The Group will continue its close focus on these matters over the coming year by continuing to hedge against the cost of natural gas and engaging proactively with national decision-making bodies.